nikosun/IDAS-CallforCode/README.md

 - The “AI” is the great helper for us to make the right decision.
 But you and your family should be saved by you!
 Your action helps yourself, machines do not.

 - The local investigation and raw data are very important.
-Global forecast analytics doesn’t tell actual ground conditions or danger.
-That is the important task for the local government.
+Global forecast analytics by the weather satellites doesn’t tell actual ground conditions or danger.
+That is the important point.

 - It is harder to get the big budget for disasters preparedness than the present problems (such as refugees shelter/food).
 Integration with the current happenings or daily life/production is one of our total solution ideas.